ashwincs12/DK/README.md

 - **Solidity:** Language used to program Smart Contract.
 Remix IDE was used for convenience in compilation and testing.
 - **Hardhat:** Used for deploying smart contract on testnet.
 - **Ethers.js:** Used for integrating smart contract with frontend.
-- **Plygon Amoy:** Testnet on which the application is deployed.
+- **Polygon Amoy:** Testnet on which the application is deployed.
 Native currency is MATIC.

 ## Installation
 Follow these steps to set up the project locally: